noodlio/recommender-docs/quick-start.md

 }
 ```

 As you might note from this example, we assign certain weights (here `1`) to each attribute.
-While you are entitled to add as many attributes as you wish, we do recommend that you keep it limited to keep the calculation time at a reasonable level.
+It is up to you how to design this experiment.

 ## Step 4: Train the model by building up the user taste

-Next is to present the movies to the user and build up his profile by assigning weights to either the movies or attributes.
-You can retrieve a list of all the movies in the engine using the route `/get/movies`.
-If the user subsequently likes for example `legendsofthefall`, then we send another `HTTP POST` request to the route
+Next is to present the movies to the user and build up his profile by assigning weights to the subjects (here: movies).
+You can retrieve a list of all the subjects that you have stored in the engine using the route `/get/subjects`.
+If the user subsequently likes for example `legendsofthefall`, then send another `HTTP POST` request to the route:

 ```
 rate/subject